dhrumilpatel30/University_admission_system-with-PHP/README.md

 For windows and linux both you can get XAMMP application which provides build-in support for local server.

-video of working of website.
+video of working of website on drive. https://drive.google.com/file/d/1XiFGrkYoeklRGSg5aJS1HM_yGFXHHbQb/view?usp=sharing
-https://drive.google.com/file/d/1XiFGrkYoeklRGSg5aJS1HM_yGFXHHbQb/view?usp=sharing